Mughal "Mirror Diamond" necklace on sale for $20 million

 At the time, gem-cutters only sought to remove areas with cracks and inclusions, so the shape of the rough gem determined the final outline of the polished stone.
 As a result, gems had an irregular and asymmetrical form as the cutter was striving for the maximum size possible.

-Weighing approximately 96 carats in total, the skillfully rendered table-cut diamonds were designed to emphasize the beauty of the stones without sacrificing their size.
+Weighing approximately 96 carats in total, the skilfully rendered table-cut diamonds were designed to emphasise the beauty of the stones without sacrificing their size.

 The table-cut description refers to a thin diamond section with a flat top and bottom, where the diamonds have also been faceted around the edge.
 This faceting acts as a border around the irregular shape of the diamond, to produce a refractive brilliance.

-The GIA (Gemological Institute of America) has speculated that the five near colorless diamonds were cut from the same crystal.
+The GIA (Gemological Institute of America) has speculated that the five near colourless diamonds were cut from the same crystal.

 The Columbian emerald drops were added at a later date, probably late 18th/ early 19th century.